 Providing a personalized offer to the groups hardest hit by the pandemic doesn’t just make them feel cared for, it can launch a new brand relationship.

-One-third or more of all consumer tribes said receiving a personalized offer would make them purchase from a brand they hadn’t shopped with before, with an even greater number of nurses (47%) and teachers (44%) saying it would trigger this response.
+One-third or more of all consumer communities said receiving a personalized offer would make them purchase from a brand they hadn’t shopped with before, with an even greater number of nurses (47%) and teachers (44%) saying it would trigger this response.

 Personalized Offers and Helping Others

-The consumer tribes we surveyed have strong networks.
+The consumer communities we surveyed have strong networks.
 Members of these groups look out for each other, and when something like a personalized offer comes their way, they want to be sure it benefits their entire group.

-The channels they would use varied, but a majority of nearly all the consumer tribes said they would share their personalized offer by text and through social media.
+The channels they would use varied, but a majority of nearly all the consumer communities said they would share their personalized offer by text and through social media.
 The one exception was seniors.
 Their preferred method was to forward an email (59%).

 And even with social distancing, these groups are connecting live.
-More than one-third of all consumer tribes also said they would share a personalized offer in person, with an even higher percentage of first responders (52%) and nurses (54%) using that means of exchange.
+More than one-third of all consumer communities also said they would share a personalized offer in person, with an even higher percentage of first responders (52%) and nurses (54%) using that means of exchange.

 Acting with Compassion and Purpose Will Last

 In times of uncertainty, consumers want brands to deliver experiences that meet their new needs with empathy, care, and concern.
-And for the consumer tribes most impacted by the coronavirus, these feelings are even more acute.
+And for the consumer communities most impacted by the coronavirus, these feelings are even more acute.